Radamel Falcao: 2014–2016: ACL injury and World Cup absence

-2014–2017: ACL injury, World Cup absence, and all-time top goalscorer

 On 23 January 2014, due to a severe ACL injury, it was announced that Falcao would likely miss the World Cup.
 However, Falcao expressed his optimism, believing that it was possible to make a speedy recovery.
 Falcao received tremendous support worldwide on social media for a speedy recovery; a social media movement entitled 'Fuerza Tigre' (meaning 'stay strong Tiger' in Spanish) rapidly grew popularity.
 Among those who wished him a quick recovery was Pau Gasol, professional basketball player in the NBA.
 Juan Manuel Santos, former president of Colombia, visited Falcao in the hospital he was staying at in Porto.